jonaslu/ain/README.md

 ain -p base.ain create-blog-post.ain | bash
 ```

+Any content within the [[Body]](#Body) section when passing the flag `-p` will be written to a file in the current working directory where ain is invoked.
+The file is not removed after ain completes.
+See [[Body]](#body) for details.

+# Hanlding line endings
 A note on line-endings.
 Ain uses line-feed (\n) when printing it's output.
 If you're on windows and storing ain:s result to a file, this
 may cause trouble.
 Instead of trying to guess what line ending we're on (WSL, docker, cygwin etc makes this a wild goose chase), you'll have to manually convert them if the receiving program complains.

 Instructions here: https://stackoverflow.com/a/19914445/1574968

 # Troubleshooting
-If the templates are valid but the actual call still fails, adding the `-p` flag will show you what the command ain tries to run looks like.
-Running this yourself in a terminal might give you more clues to what's wrong.
+If the templates are valid but the actual backend call fails, passing the `-p` flag will show you  the command ain tries to run.
+Invoking this yourself in a terminal might give you more clues to what's wrong.

 # Ain in a bigger context
 But wait!
 There's more!